 Macquarie Grammar is committed to providing professional development, for all members of staff, to contribute to a vibrant learning community.
 All Teachers attended at least ten, designated, school-based Professional Development days within the Terms of the academic year.
-The focus for each of these days was learning and teaching.
-Additionally, the Table below lists some of the professional development activities that were undertaken by staff throughout 2016, to support their role in providing a quality education for each student:
+The focus for each of these days was learning and teaching delivery and policy updates in relation to Child Protection, etc. Additionally, the Table below lists some of the professional development activities that were undertaken by staff throughout 2017, to support their role in providing a quality education for each student: